|Bob's Hikes

 the last intersection before entering Azusa Canyon, this will be Sierra Madre Ave..
 On the

-convenience store where you can purchase an Angeles Forest
+Stop N Go convenience store (see Orange Teardrop) where you can purchase an Angeles Forest

-bathroom facilities.
-The trail starts just beyond a large yellow gate.
+The trail starts just beyond a large yellow gate on the east side of the parking lot.
 Click here

-for a Google Maps © view of the trailhead parking lot.
+for a Google Maps © view of the trailhead parking lot (See Green Hiker Teardrop on map).

 Special notes about this hike: